sebftw/Eiko/README.md

 <!-- END_MATLAB_ONLY -->

 ### Python
+We recommend using the [**automated installer script**](https://github.com/sebftw/Eiko/releases/latest/download/install_eiko_python.bat), which checks your GPU driver, installs C++ and CUDA compilers, and sets up a Python virtual environment with PyTorch and JAX.
+Alternatively, Eiko can be installed through pip:
 ```bash
 pip install eiko
 ```
-Requires Python 3.8+ and PyTorch or JAX.
-We recommend using the [automated installer script](https://github.com/sebftw/Eiko/releases/latest/download/install_eiko_python.bat), which checks your GPU driver, installs C++ and CUDA compilers, and sets up Python, PyTorch, and JAX in a virtual environment.
+Requires Python 3.8+ with PyTorch or JAX.
 See the [Python installation guide](/python/PYTHON_INSTALLATION.md) for more details.

 ### Requirements
 Your system must have the following: